Ah, the age old question every agency owner has to answer… How much wood could a woodchuck chuck if a woodchuck could chuck wood?

 Week 1: Although your woodchuck’s processes are slow, he goes beast mode and chucks 500 pieces of wood!

 Week 2: After a week of chucking non-stop, he gets tired, pulls a hammy and his girlfriend breaks up with him.
 100 pieces.

 Week 3: He gets better but still fluctuates between 150 - 200 pieces/day.

 All of a sudden, you have increased your sales process but your fulfillment is slow and your employee is underperforming.

 Let's say that instead of hiring a woodchuck, you went to Costco and bought a woodchucking machine.
 This woodchucking machine claims it has 50 horsepower and can chuck 500 pieces of wood per day, everyday, comes with a one-year warranty.

 Is the comparison obvious yet?
 As ad agency owners, our wood is advertising campaigns.
 The more advertising campaigns an employee can manage, the more profitable they will be and the more scalable your business will be.

 The problem is, there is a point of diminishing returns.
 If one account manager has too many accounts then some of those will be neglected.
 Happens every time.

-Here at adMind, we manage all paid traffic channels, but depending on your business model you might just manage AdWords, Facebook or a combination of both (or even offline).
+Depending on your business model your agency might just manage AdWords, Facebook or a combination of both (or even offline).
 This article is geared towards AdWords automation to both increase productivity and reliability of account management.